(I may earn a small commission from the products mentioned in this post.)

 Remember, the vast majority of TKRs are a success.
 It can reduce or eliminate knee pain and improve your quality of life.
 Consider what you can do to insure the best results for your TKR.

-If you require additional knee replacement surgeries keep an optimistic outlook and work with your doctor to ensure it’s a success.
+If you require additional knee replacement surgeries keep an optimistic outlook and work with your doctor to ensure a successful outcome..